ltrgoddard/thesis/temp.markdown

     Royle’).

 [^112]: Leavis, *New Bearings*, p.
 10. The astonishing audacity of this
-    claim is, again, characteristic of Leavis’s critical work, and finds a parallel in the ‘telegraphic’ style attributed to Prynne above.
+    claim is, again, characteristic of Leavis’s critical work.

 [^113]: *Ibid*., p.
 12.